EdJoPaTo/home-telegram-bot/README.md

 ### Telegram User Allowlist

-The userids of telegram users have to be specified in here.
+The user IDs of Telegram users have to be specified in here.
 Everyone can use the bot when it is empty.
 You can add a random number, start the bot and write to the bot to find out your own id.